bamless/blang/docs/control-flow.md

 ```

 All of the components of a for loop aside from its *body* are optional.
 If the condition is omitted
-is assumed to aways evaluate to `true`.
+it is assumed to aways evaluate to `true`.
 This can be used to create infinite loops:
 ```jstar
 for ;;
     print("Infinite")